Clyde M. Narramore: Approach to ministry

-During his graduate school days at Columbia University, Narramore was influenced by the book The Art of Readable Writing by Dr. Rudolph Flesch, who taught writers the discipline of simple, clear and effective prose.
-As Dr. Narramore started to write his own books, he strove to make professional psychology accessible to everyday people rather than writing scholarly journal articles.
+During his graduate school days at Columbia University, Narramore was influenced by the book The Art of Readable Writing by Rudolph Flesch, who taught writers the discipline of simple, clear and effective prose.
+As Narramore started to write his own books, he strove to make professional psychology accessible to everyday people rather than writing scholarly journal articles.

-During his time as a school psychologist Narramore became increasingly aware of the effects that neurological impairments and chemical imbalances had on human behavior and frequently made referrals to physicians of neurology and endocrinology.
-Dr. Narramore was familiar with theories of psychodynamic, Rogerian and object relations psychology but he was more informed by his own clinical experience and practical observations of basic emotional and relational needs.
+During his time as a school psychologist, Narramore became increasingly aware of the effects that neurological impairments and chemical imbalances had on human behavior and frequently made referrals to physicians of neurology and endocrinology.
+Narramore was familiar with theories of psychodynamic, Rogerian and object relations psychology, but he was more informed by his own clinical experience and practical observations of basic emotional and relational needs.
 In some situations he also applied cognitive behavioral therapy to challenge people's irrational and destructive thoughts.
-Superordinate to these, however, was a high view of Christian Scripture which had priority over any other source of understanding.
+Superordinate to these, however, was a high view of Christian scripture, which had priority over any other source of understanding.

-Throughout the years Dr. Narramore has maintained a focus on ministering to the whole person.
+Throughout the years, Narramore maintained a focus on ministering to the whole person.
 In his books and speaking engagements, Narramore strove to help audiences gain an understanding of why people think and act by discussing the "three spheres" of physical, emotional, and spiritual well-being.
 Historian David Watt writes that Narramore's counseling sought to deepen the spiritual lives of those who came to him for help."
 Although he integrated truths of psychology and theology, Narramore argued that knowing one's life purpose and God was the greatest of all human needs.

-Known for being kindly and personable, Dr. Narramore had an open-door policy throughout his career.
+Known for being kindly and personable, Narramore had an open-door policy throughout his career.
 Conference attendants, staff from the Narramore Christian foundation, and other visitors were always welcomed into his office.
 He frequently received phone calls at home from radio listeners who needed counseling or referrals.
-Ruth Narramore acknowledged many listeners would call at all hours of the day and night unaware of the time differences across the United States.
+Ruth Narramore acknowledged many listeners would call at all hours of the day and night, unaware of the time differences across the United States.